 \subsubsection{ISDF}

-In 2010 Alkussayer and Allen introduced the Integrated Security Development Framework (ISDF) Framework~\cite{alkussayer2010isdf}.
+In 2010, Alkussayer and Allen introduced the Integrated Security Development Framework (ISDF) Framework~\cite{alkussayer2010isdf}.
 This framework consists of two main elements: security best practices and the security pattern utilization process.
-The most remarkable patterns are security patterns identification during the requirement stage, architecture evaluation during the design phase, and feedback on new patterns in the verification and operation phase.
+Notable patterns include the identification of security patterns during the requirement stage, architecture evaluation during the design phase, and feedback on new patterns during the verification and operation phase.

-Moreover, the authors highlight that critical security concern rises during the post-implementation phase, which is under the path between the deployment and operation phases.
-The problem is to perform the integrity and authenticity throughout the supply chain.
-To solve this problem, the authors provide security feedback, response execution, and threat model update models.
+Furthermore, the authors emphasize that critical security concerns arise during the post-implementation phase, which falls between the deployment and operation phases.
+The problem lies in ensuring integrity and authenticity throughout the supply chain.
+To address this issue, the authors provide models for security feedback, response execution, and threat model updates.

-Even though the authors proposed a framework with a picture of security practices involved in every SDLC phase, there is a lack of description of these practices.
-For example, test plans, external reviews, and quality gates are mentioned in the picture of the methodology but not in the text.
-Therefore, we suggest that the authors provide an inconsistent presentation of the framework.
+However, despite the authors proposing a framework that includes a visual representation of security practices involved in every SDLC phase, there is a lack of description regarding these practices in the text.
+For example, test plans, external reviews, and quality gates are mentioned in the framework's diagram, but the accompanying text does not provide sufficient elaboration on these aspects.
+As a result, we suggest that the authors have presented an inconsistent portrayal of the framework.